28547939/udpsync/README.md

 `delay-usec` will need to be.
 Since packet loss is generally bursty, a large `range-size` results in a lower likelihood that any given block will be lost (not received in any of the retransmits), since clusters of lost packets will be randomly distributed across the range with each retransmission.
+So to be lost, a block will have to be part of a packet loss cluster on every retransmission.
+(One way this can happen is if there's an extended period of packet loss)

 ### Other notes